Terms & Conditions

 In order to protect both our guests and staff from the dangers of second-hand smoke, The Lygon Arms operates a fully 'no-smoking' policy.
 The restaurants, public areas bar and all bedrooms are designated 'No smoking' areas and should guests be found to smoke in these areas, a fine will be enforced.
 Outdoor facilities are provided.

-Valet Parking is available along with a private car park to the rear of the property, for all patrons of The Lygon Arms Hotel.
-The Lygon Arms accepts no liability for any damage to or any loss of guests' cars.
+At present Valet Parking is not available until further notice, there is a private car park to the rear of the property, free for all guests and patrons of The Lygon Arms Hotel.

 The Lygon Arms parking areas are monitored by an external parking firm and all guests must register their vehicles at reception, to avoid a fixed penalty charge of £100 from the parking cameras, for any vehicle not registered.
 This has been necessary to ensure that parking is available for our registered guests and patrons.